This is our Blog

 -MARTIN LUTHER KING JR.

 ‘Financial inclusion’ has been one of the more popular socio-economic growth concepts in India.
 The term has been defined as providing financial services to the low-income group who are unable to access these through mainstream institutions.
 While there have been extensive initiatives taken by both public and private sector organisations for ‘banking the unbanked’, the north-eastern region of our country has not received the same degree of attention and investment compared to the rest of it.
-How can we hope to achieve economic liberation while excluding more than 50million of our population?
+How can we hope to achieve economic liberation while excluding more than 50million of our people?

 Exclusion = Denied Opportunities